 Belts can make or break an outfit.
 They can cinch a blouse to give you the perfect fit or cut you off and make you look stubby.
 This is where proportion comes into play again.
 It’s all about the torso!

 When picking out a belt, the size of it should depend on the length of your torso and height.
-This means that a woman with a long torso should choose a wider belt while a woman with short torso looks better wearing a belt that’s thin and narrow.
+This means that a woman with a long torso should choose a wider belt, while a woman with a short one looks better wearing a thin and narrow waistband.

-Knowing the accessories that work for your body type is an important part of looking well put together.
+Knowing the accessories that work for your body type is essential to look well together.
 Do you have any A+ tips on how women over 40, 50, and beyond can shop for their body type?